mariaokounkova/BeyondGRAnalysis/README.md

 Using and Generating Beyond-GR waveforms

-All of the instructions below will correspond to the directory

-/home/maria.okounkova/BeyondGR

-on CIT

-All dynamical Chern-Simons gravity waveforms are in
+All example dynamical Chern-Simons gravity waveforms are on CIT in

 /home/maria.okounkova/BeyondGR/Waveforms/dCS_*